Abandoned Vehicles

 What can happen to the owner of an abandoned vehicle?

-Where evidence is obtained from the DVLA or a witness, the owner will be taken to Court and could face a fine up to £2,500.
+Where evidence is obtained from the DVLA or a witness, the owner may be taken to Court and could face a fine up to £2,500.

 Where the vehicle is on private land the Council will only start the legal procedure if the owner of the private land requests the Council to do so in writing.